A novel configuration for subwoofers in a rectangular room

 woofers.
 This remains a matter of contention, and there is little objective evidence

-to this subjective observation is that dipoles excite fewer room modes than
+this subjective observation is that dipoles excite fewer room modes than monopole

-monopole woofers.
+woofers.
 This statement itself is somewhat flawed.
-In another section it
+In another section it was shown

-was shown that only when a dipole woofer system is oriented in a listening room
+that only when a dipole woofer system is oriented in a listening room with the dipole

-with the dipole axis aligned with a modal direction are fewer modes excited.
-For
+axis aligned with a modal direction are fewer modes excited.
+For example, consider

-dipole, the contributions to the in room SPL of both sources of the dipole from
+contributions to the in room SPL of both sources of the dipole from these modes is

-these modes is equal in strength but opposite in polarity.
-Thus the summed
+equal in strength but opposite in polarity.
+Thus the summed contribution from the

 We can take this a step further by noting that in a rectangular room a monopole